ryanfb/docker_scantailor/README.md

 2. `make run-xquartz` launches Xquartz.
 3. `make run-scantailor-advanced` launches Scantailor Advanced.

+### "Early Access" builds

+There are also builds for the "Early Access" release of ScanTailor Advanced, as well as the latest git revision.
+You can use these by replacing `advanced` in the above instructions with `earlyaccess` and `head`, respectively.

 ## Why?

 There's no longer a Mac Homebrew package for ScanTailor and this was the "easiest" way to get both it and ScanTailor Advanced working.